ClusterCockpit/cc-metric-collector/sinks/httpSink.md

 - `meta_as_tags`: Move specific meta information to the tags in the output (optional)
 - `url`: The full URL of the endpoint
 - `jwt`: JSON web tokens for authentication (Using the *Bearer* scheme)
+- `username`: username for basic authentication
+- `password`: password for basic authentication
 - `timeout`: General timeout for the HTTP client (default '5s')
 - `max_retries`: Maximum number of retries to connect to the http server
 - `idle_connection_timeout`: Timeout for idle connections (default '120s').
 Should be larger than the measurement interval to keep the connection open